-1. Choose a buyer persona to target with your pillar content offer
+1. Choose a buyer persona to target

 Buyer personas are fictional, generalized representations of your ideal customers.
 These personas allow us to identify the ideal customer you’re trying to attract, and relate to customers as real humans.
 In order to create valuable content, you need to have a deep understanding of your buyer persona.
 When creating your content offer pillar you should guide your offer to target the persona specifically.

-Identify the following:
+Try to identify the following:

-- Job and demographic information
+- Job and demographic info